Peripherally Inserted Central Catheter

 What should I expect with a PICC line for the first 2 weeks?

-Emily, our amazing Lyme warrior and CEO, filmed a video that can give you a glimpse of what to expect when you’re expecting a PICC line.
+Emily, our amazing Lyme warrior and Chief Brand Officer, filmed a video that can give you a glimpse of what to expect when you’re expecting a PICC.

 Who has one?